-Heat Transfer in Turbulent Boundary Layers Subjected to Free-Stream Turbulence—Part I: Experimental Results
+Heat Transfer In Turbulent Boundary Layers Subjected to Free-Stream Turbulence—Part II: Analysis and Correlation

 Contributed by the International Gas Turbine Institute and presented at the National Heat Transfer Conference, Albuquerque, New Mexico, August 14–17, 1999, of THE AMERICAN SOCIETY OF MECHANICAL ENGINEERS.
 Manuscript received by the IGTI, October 29, 2002.
 Associate Editor: R. Bunker.

 - Views Icon Views